-This important booklet contains information about CCPS's expectations regarding behavior and conduct in the classroom and at all school-related activities.
-The Code of Student Conduct serves as a guide to ensure our schools continue to offer every student a safe and productive environment that promotes excellence in all facets of students' education, so they can be 3E Ready graduates.
+The Caroline County Public Schools' 2025-26 Code of Student Conduct provides important information regarding CCPS' expectations for student behavior and conduct in the classroom, on buses, and at school-related activities.
+The Code of Student Conduct serves as a guide that allows our schools to offer every student a safe and productive environment.

-Please take the time to review and discuss the importance of the Code of Student Conduct with your children.
-Understanding these important requirements and guidelines and committing to following them is the first step toward student success.
-After having this discussion with them, please sign, date, and return the Parent Acknowledgement Form to your child's school by Wednesday, August 21, 2024
+Please review and discuss the importance of the Code of Student Conduct with your children.
+Understanding these important requirements and guidelines as well as being committed to following them is the first step toward student success.
+After having this discussion, please sign, date, and return the "Parent Acknowledgement Form" to your child's school by Wednesday, August 20, 2025

-For your convenience, the Code of Student Conduct can be accessed and the various forms signed online at www.ccps.us.
+For your convenience, the Code of Student Conduct can be accessed online at www.ccps.us.

 To access: select "Students" on the home page, then click "Code of Conduct."

-To sign forms: select "Parents," then choose "LINQ Registration."
+To sign required forms: complete and submit forms using the "Forms" tab within your PowerSchool Parent Portal account.

-Thank you for working with us to provide every child a safe, innovative, challenging, and welcoming place in which to learn each day!
+Thank you for working with us to provide every scholar a welcoming, creative, and rigorous school where they can come to learn safely each day!